 The key acronyms in the space are: DSP – demand side platform, SSP – supply side platform, and DMP – data management platform.
 In brief the DSP is a purchase desk, the SSP is a selling desk, and DMP is the data and logic needed to make good buys.
 DMP is basically data alchemy that identifies the gold in the ore and informs how to and how much to bid.
 What is truly new in Programmatic Advertising is RTB or real-time bidding where automated formulas can find a particular targeted user, offer 1 unit of inventory and proffer it to an exchange and find the highest bidder and serve the ad, all within a few seconds.

 Kosorin’s book reads like a work from a deep subject matter expert.
-I recommend this book for people with a few years’ experience in the advertising industry.
+I recommend digital marketing books like this for people with a few years’ experience in the advertising industry.

 6. Blogging: A Practical Guide to Plan Your Blog: Start Your Profitable Home-Based Business with a Successful Blog